U=U and Treatment as Prevention (TasP)

 But your decision to use ART should always be your personal choice.

-If you do not want to take ART for your own health, you should not be under pressure to take ART for TasP.
+If you do not want to take ART for your own health, you should not be under pressure to take ART to prevent transmission.

 - Most HIV positive people never put their partners at risk.

-- Many HIV positive people find that the greater awareness of U=U has improved their life.
-It is good to no longer have to worry about whether your partners are at risk.
+- Greater awareness of U=U can improve our lives.
+It is good to no longer have to worry about whether our partners are at risk.